 German Print ad for the complete Mego WGSH Line

 Above: Full-page ads for Superman Movie related merchandise, 1979

-Thirty years later events would conspire to seemingly unravel this unjustness overnight, with various deals put in place and litigation settled to finally make the Superman series a unified property and, therefore, subject to licensing opportunities at last.
+Thirty years later events would conspire to redress the balance almost overnight, with various deals put in place and litigation settled to finally make the Superman series a unified property and, therefore, subject to licensing opportunities at last.
 This, combined with deals made with the Reeve estate/family after his untimely passing would also permit use of his likeness not only with their blessing, but on the condition a percentage of sales would go to a worthy cause.

 Which brings us right up to date and to the guide below, where the evolution of both the industry trends and demands of collectors are apparent as the product becomes more detailed and movie-accurate with each succeeding release.
 Presented in height order, as of now this is the definitive guide for all official Superman movie figures commercially available.
 Should one of the plethora of custom figures or statues produced in the meantime be what you are looking for then please go to the ‘Figures and Statues’ tab on the right hand bar, where they will have been documented exhaustively in postings.

 We will always believe.

 (Click for a larger image)

 From left to right (click on links for related posts)